marionbarker/loopdocs/docs/index.md

 What is Loop?

 * Loop is an app that uses a compatible continuous glucose monitor (CGM) and is paired using a radio-link with your compatible pump.
-* Loop assists in the many dosing decisions people with diabetes face every day.
+* Loop assists in the many insulin dosing decisions people with diabetes face every day.
 * Loop is an app you build yourself and load on your iPhone (or iPod).
 * Loop works with older Medtronic pumps and the Eros (not Dash) Omnipods.